apache/logging-log4j2/log4j-jul/src/site/markdown/index.md

 ## Usage

-The JUL configuration file `logging.properties` needs the line `handlers = org.apache.logging.log4j.jul.Log4jBridgeHandler` and JUL logs go to log4j2.
+The JUL configuration file `logging.properties` needs the line<br>
+`handlers = org.apache.logging.log4j.jul.Log4jBridgeHandler`<br>
+and JUL logs go to log4j2.
+Additionally, you typically want to use to following:<br>
+`org.apache.logging.log4j.jul.Log4jBridgeHandler.propagateLevels = true`

 In a webapp on Tomcat (and maybe other servers, too), you may simply create a `WEB-INF/classes/logging.properties` file with above content.
-The bridge and the log levels defined in this file are only valid for your webapp and do NOT have any impact on the other webapps on the same Tomcat instance.
+The bridge and the log levels defined in this file are only valid for your webapp and do *not* have any impact on the other webapps on the same Tomcat instance.

-Alternatively you may call `Log4jBridgeHandler.install()` inside your webapps initialization, e.g. inside `ServletContextListener` static-class-init. or `contextInitialized()`.
+Alternatively you may call `Log4jBridgeHandler.install()` inside your webapp's initialization code, e.g. inside `ServletContextListener` or a `ServletFilter` static-class-init. or `contextInitialized()`.

-**Important:** Currently, you have to manually adjust JDK and log4j logging levels, i.e. `logging.properties` must contain the redundant logger level configuration as log4j, but for the really used JDK loggers only.
+**Important:** Log levels of JDK should match the ones of log4j.
+You may do this manually or use the automatic level propagation via `Log4jBridgeHandler.propagateLevels = true`.

 Please, read the [JavaDoc](apidocs/org/apache/logging/log4j/jul/Log4jBridgeHandler.html) for detailed configuration and limitation information!